GrahamJA-97/flask-blog/README.md

 ### Flask-Bootstrap

-Used to apply bootstrap style formatting to the jinja rendered elements of the website
+Used to apply bootstrap style formatting to the jinja rendered elements of the website.
+*Important to note that this uses bootstrap 3.3, not the new version 4*

 ### Flask-Moment